-- (a) Amounts include the U.S. Targets results from the date of acquisition on February 18, 2019, through December 31, 2019. - (b) Readers are cautioned that the amounts presented do not have standardized meanings prescribed by IFRS see discussion of Non-IFRS Measures.
-As a percent of revenue amounts are calculated as total general and administrative expense divided by total revenue totalling \$7,048,294 and \$24,240,862 (2019 -\$4,012,850 and \$12,600,159) in the respective three and twelve month periods ended December 31, 2020, and 2019.
+(a) Readers are cautioned that the amounts presented do not have standardized meanings prescribed by IFRS - see discussion of Non-IFRS Measures.
+As a percent of revenue amounts are calculated as total selling, security and marketing expense divided by total revenue totalling \$7,542,735 and \$4,272,598 in the three month periods ended March 31, 2021 and 2020.

-Selling, security and marketing expenses are almost entirely incurred by the dispensaries and cultivation operations.
+Selling, security and marketing expenses are almost entirely incurred by the dispensaries.
 Specifically, employee costs, which consist of salaries, benefits, employee travel and meals and entertainment, largely relate to budtenders at the dispensaries in addition to the front desk and register staff and security costs related to patient screening and inventory controls.
-The increase other than due to the timing of the acquisitions in 2019 resulting in operations on February 19th 2020, is largely due to adding additional retail personnel at each dispensary location, increasing the minimum wage paid to employees, rolling out a benefits program and adding staff as a result of the Redding dispensary opening in late February 2020.
+The increase is largely due to adding new dispensaries, additional retail personnel at each dispensary location to service the patients, increasing the minimum wage paid to employees, rolling out a benefits program and adding staff as a result of the Redding dispensary opening in late February 2020.

 Security services consist of security provided by third parties at the cultivation and dispensary locations.
 The Company utilizes the services of third-party security firms that provide security guards at each dispensary.
-The Company employs security services on a 24 hours basis.
-In April 2020, the Company amended its security protocol and estimates that its annual security costs will decrease by approximately \$160,000.
-The savings were offset by increased security costs to protect the Company's assets as a result of the threat of vandalism and looting that occurred in May and June 2020 in Sacramento and Port City.
+The Company employs virtual security services on a 24 hours basis.
+In April 2020, the Company amended its security protocol to save costs.

-The Company also incurs advertising and promotion expenses directly by the dispensaries and cultivation operations, which implemented a marketing campaign that commenced in the second quarter of 2019 and focused on promoting the "Vibe by California" store and "Hype" product brands.
+The Company also incurs advertising and promotion expenses directly by the dispensaries and cultivation operations, which implemented a marketing campaign promoting the "Vibe by California" store and "Hype" product brands.
 The Company has existing policies, procedures and approval processes in place to ensure that all media advertising complies with all existing regulatory requirements in the State of California.

-Net loss
+Net income

-The Company earned a net profit of \$188,359 and \$728,550 in the respective three and twelve month periods ended December 31, 2020, compared to a net loss of \$3,100,491 and \$8,617,911 in the corresponding 2019 periods.
-The Company did not incur any one-time charges in 2020 whereas in 2019 approximately \$5.84 million of one-time costs were incurred primarily related to the closing of the US dispensaries, cultivation operations, completing the RTO with Altitude and an impairment charge on certain assets.
-In the twelve month period ended December 31, 2020, the Company recorded a one-time bargain purchase gain of \$344,051 related to the acquisition of NGEV.
-The fourth quarter of 2020 was the third time in the Company's brief history where net income after taxes was generated.
+The Company earned a net profit of \$68,245 in the three month period ended March 31, 2021, compared to a net loss of \$222,331 in the corresponding 2020 period.
+The Company did not incur any one-time charges in either period.
+The first quarter of 2021 was the fourth consecutive quarter in the Company's history where net income after taxes was generated.